3colorr/Mizuame-pages/content/en/_index.md

 - You cannot sync data with other devices. (e.g. Mac, iPhone nad iPad)
 - This app cannot backup your data(e.g. iCloud), so that your data may be lost unintentionally due to device failure.
 - You cannot paste images and movies.

+---

+# Our Rules

+We have established **three core rules** as the fundamental design principles for Mizuame.

+### Minimalist Functionality

+Mizuame is designed to activate only the essential features by default.
+This approach is key to delivering the pure experience we intend for Mizuame, ensuring that extraneous functions never dilute its true purpose.

+### User-Centric

+Most features are disabled by default, allowing users to enable only the functions that best suit their needs.
+While we will continue to add new features, we operate on the premise that not every user will require every addition.

+### Offline

+Mizuame is built as a completely offline application.
+Our goal is to provide consistent performance and a sense of security regardless of the network environment.

+## If We Were to Break the Rules

+This is a purely hypothetical scenario.
+In the future, if we ever decide to revisit our current rules, it would likely concern the “Offline” principle.

+Specifically, recognizing the significant benefits of synchronizing data across devices, we might consider revising our offline-only policy to enable integration with smartphones and tablets.

+However, even in such a case, preserving the core user experience and the strengths that define Mizuame would remain our top priority.

+---

 # Install
 ### App Store